isabella232/partner-center-pr.pt-pt/partner-center/announcements/2021-march.md

 ### <a name="questions"></a>Perguntas?

-Para mais perguntas, verifique as suas comunidades CSP Yammer relevantes.
+Para mais perguntas, verifique as suas comunidades Yammer CSP relevantes.

 ________________
-## <a name="update-to-cloud-solution-provider-csp-program-evolution-and-open-license-program-changes"></a><a name="9"></a> Atualização para a evolução do programa do Fornecedor de Soluções de Nuvem (CSP) e alterações do programa Open License
+## <a name="update-to-cloud-solution-provider-csp-program-evolution-and-open-license-program-changes"></a><a name="9"></a>Atualização para a evolução do programa Fornecedor de Soluções em Nuvem (CSP) e alterações do programa Open License

 ### <a name="categories"></a>Categorias